 - Foreshadowing: When Bunny arrives in Howardsville, Hildy wonders how she was able to enter her house without her hearing her.

 - Ghost Story: That's what this episode appears to be in general.
-The ghost of Bunny Blake saves the day then she embraces Hildy, whispers "goodbye, Hildy", goes out of the house and disappears into thin air.
+The ghost of Bunny Blake saves the day then she embraces Hildy, whispers "goodbye, Hildy", leaves the house and disappears into thin air.

 - Genre Savvy: Bunny Blake who lampshades to a doctor Floyd that he is supposed to play a good old gruffy doctor.